2007 Oregon State Beavers football team

 The 2007 Oregon State Beavers football team represented Oregon State University in the 2007 NCAA Division I FBS football season.
 The team's head coach was Mike Riley.
 Home games were played at Reser Stadium in Corvallis, Oregon.

-Season notes

 The team returned 16 starting players from the previous season and was predicted by some analysts to contend for second place in the Pac-10.
 They returned a majority of the defense, which was ranked second in the nation for total sacks, eighth in the nation in tackles for loss, and within the top 20 in rushing defense in the 2006–07 season.
 CFN picked the Beavers in their preseason top 25 and claimed they were a "heavy sleeper for big things" in the 2007 season.
 The Beavers finished the season 9–4, good for third place in the Pac-10, and won the Emerald Bowl 21–14.
 Their run defense finished second in the nation for fewest rushing yards allowed per game only behind Boston College.